faf0/edi/README.md

 # EDI (Edgar's Delightful Interface)

 EDI (pronounced "Eddie") is a command-line chatbot interface that allows users to interact with various AI models through the Poe API.
+For your convenience, EDI prefers to go by "Edi" or "edi"!
-This interface supports maintaining conversation context across multiple messages.
+Edi supports maintaining conversation context across multiple messages.

-If EDI has a song, it will be this one: [Erste Allgemeine Verunsicherung (EAV) - Edi](https://www.youtube.com/watch?v=QN1Ek7pAoVc)
+If Edi has a song, it will be this one: [Erste Allgemeine Verunsicherung (EAV) - Edi](https://www.youtube.com/watch?v=QN1Ek7pAoVc)

 ## Features